-The biggest problem: I was mired in killer secrecy.
+The biggest problem: I was trapped in secrecy.

 From when I got sick (about when I turned ten) until I was about 15, I did not even realize there was something up with me.
 This is the scariest secrecy of all.
-In society, we talk so little about mental health as a faulty attempt of protecting the young.
+In society, we talk so little about mental health as a faulty attempt at protecting the youth.
 This enables a reality where our youth, such as my younger self, could spend years suffering from mental illness and not even realize anything is up.
 I simply attributed any weird feelings to reasons such as puberty or being a negative or unfriendly person.
-The mental illnesses were in effect kept a secret even from myself.
+The mental illnesses were kept a secret from even myself.

 For the following five years (from about when I was fifteen to twenty), I went through my next stage of secrecy.
-I started to break through a little and realize there is something off with my head; with the way I was thinking and perceiving events; with my brain chemistry.
+I started to break through a little and realize there is something off with my head; with the way I was thinking and perceiving events.
 I was not sure what it was.
 What I was sure about is that I could fix this on my own.
-That it should be kept a secret.
+That it must be kept a secret.
 Even if I did feel it helpful or normal to tell someone, what was I going to say?